 Overall, the College saved $154,683, compared with the same period in 2009-10.

-Lynchburg College will spend $4.65 million in energy improvements over the next several months, which should eventually result in a reduction of $583,000 in annual energy costs -about a third of the College’s utility bills.
+University of Lynchburg will spend $4.65 million in energy improvements over the next several months, which should eventually result in a reduction of $583,000 in annual energy costs -about a third of the College’s utility bills.

 The energy improvement project was developed after President Kenneth Garren signed the American College & University Presidents’ Climate Commitment, which aims to eliminate global warming emissions.

 A 2007 campus-wide audit by Ameresco, an energy services company, determined how the College could best reduce its energy consumption.
-Lynchburg College is among the first institutions in Lynchburg to hire an energy services company and hopes that this move will encourage others to do the same.
+University of Lynchburg is among the first institutions in Lynchburg to hire an energy services company and hopes that this move will encourage others to do the same.

 The College also received a $70,000 grant from the Jessie Ball duPont Fund to install electric and water meters in 12 campus dormitories.
 These dormitories house a total of 1,320 students, representing 60 percent of the undergraduate student body.